andreireanu/arcpay-sui/README.md

 # ArcPay — Sui Move Contracts

-Backend-authorized payments and escrow for a peer-to-peer marketplace, built for the **Sui Overflow 2026 — DeFi & Payments** track.
+Backend-authorized payments and escrow for a peer-to-peer marketplace.
 ArcPay settles trades in SUI on-chain while an off-chain backend orchestrates the order book.
 Every privileged action carries an **ed25519 signature from the backend**, which the contract verifies on-chain.
 This keeps order matching,